Wondering how to build a niche website? Perfect because I’m going to show you exactly what to do from A-Z.

 First (if you haven’t already), you’ll need to create a free Google Analytics account.
 Then Google will provide you with an analytics tracking code (you can always find your tracking code under “Admin” > “Tracking Info” > “Tracking Code”)

-There are a few different ways to place to place this code on your website.
+There are a few different ways to place this code on your website.

-First, you can copy UA number and paste it into All in One SEO Pack.
+First, you can copy the UA number and paste it into All in One SEO Pack.